hugo-setiawan/hangry-be-casestudy/README.md

 1. Clone the repository.
 2. Run `npm install` to install the required dependencies.
-3. Setup local versions of the required environment variables, by using `.env.example` as a template.
+3. Setup local versions of the required environment variables into `.env`, by using `.env.example` as a template.
 4. Push any schema changes to the local SQLite database by running `npx prisma db push`.
-This also generates the Prisma Client for use.
+This also generates and prepares the Prisma Client for use.
 5. Run the application in development mode (with auto-reload, but no type-checking) by using `npm run dev`.